kyletolle/everything-core/README.md

 `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `rake install`.

+To release a new version,
+- check out a new branch
+- make your code changes
+- update the version number in `lib/everything/version.rb`
+- update the `CHANGELOG.md` with what changed.
+- commit your code changes
+- push new branch to github with `git push -u origin HEAD`
+- create a new PR for this
+- merge in PR to master
+- locally, check out master again
+- git pull
-To release a new version, update the version number in `lib/everything/version.rb`, and commit the version file change.
-Then you can create a build with `rake build`.
+- create a build with `rake build`
-Then run `rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+- run `rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).